LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article_Docker.md

 ## Updating EMA Solution Source Code

+Now let me turn to the project source code.
+Actually, you do not need to change the source code to make the project support container, but I have made some changes to make it run via a container easier.

 The EMAConsumer project inside the ```ema_solution``` has been updated to receive the following information via a command line argument:

 - ```-clientId```: Authentication Version 2 CLIENT_ID information.